Who I Am

 I pride myself on being deliberate and reflective, and I look forward to improving my teaching skills every day.
 I hope to make a positive contribution toward your child's education.
 I look forward to meeting you!

-What I Teach
+What I Offer & Rates

 Free Consultation

-A 25-minute phone call in which we discuss your goals.
-Parent/guardian presence is required; student presence is at your discretion.
+Parent/guardian presence required; student presence at your discretion.

 Tutoring Sessions